axmanmuscle/notes_docs_test/docs/Bayes/Normal Models.md

  1. Bayes as logic (from Jaynes/the talk you gave)
  1. Would be fun to do software examples
  1. List of conjugate distributions would be nice

+I think it would be nice to do like, normal-normal model for mean, then show what it looks like as you add data.
+Then also python code to do it

+Then MCMC?
+Like what if the data is normal and we have a tight prior on the mean (uniform?) what happens then?